codelight-eu/trellis/README.md

 ```
 ### Troubleshooting
 Make sure sitename.local is in hosts file without www at the beginning too.
 Local site opens from ```http://sitename.local```

+If you change folder names you may need to do vagrant halt and up for it to register.